We Make Promises to Our Clients, That Other Law Firms Will Not.

 Common causes of car accidents include:

-• Using a cell phone to talk, text, email, or access social media apps while driving
+• Using a cell phone for calls, texts, emails, or social media

 • Eating or drinking while driving